Man sues Kevin Spacey over alleged groping at island bar

-BOSTON (AP) - A Massachusetts man who accused Kevin Spacey of groping him at a resort island bar in 2016 has filed a lawsuit against the actor.
+BOSTON (AP) - A young man who accused Kevin Spacey of groping him at a resort island bar in 2016 filed a lawsuit against the actor, who is also fighting a criminal charge stemming from the alleged assault.

 The lawsuit filed Wednesday seeks unspecified damages for “severe and permanent mental distress and emotional injuries.”

-Spacey also faces a criminal charge of indecent assault and battery stemming from the alleged groping on Nantucket.
-The former “House of Cards” star has pleaded not guilty and denied the allegation.

-Spacey’s lawyers have accused the man of deleting text messages they say would support the actor’s claims of innocence.
+The lawsuit says the assault has left the man “unable to fully disclose in complete detail” the degree to which Spacey abused him “emotionally and physically.”
+The Associated Press does not typically identify people alleging sexual assault.

+The criminal case against Spacey has centered on the cellphone used by the accuser the night of the alleged groping, which the defense says it needs to recover text messages it says will support Spacey’s claims of innocence.

-The judge has ordered Spacey’s accuser to turn over his cellphone to the defense, but the man’s attorney has said they cannot find the phone .
+Nantucket District Court Judge Thomas Barrett earlier this month ordered the man to hand the phone over to the defense, but his attorney said last week they cannot find it.

+The judge has now given them until July 8 to produce the phone.
+Otherwise, the man, his parents and his lawyer must appear in court that day to explain what they know about its whereabouts.

+It’s the only criminal case that has been brought against Spacey since several sexual misconduct allegations crippled his career in 2017.

 Copyright © 2019 The Washington Times, LLC.